aesthetic0001/AFKBot-1/docs/commands.md

 <h2 align="center">clear</h2>

-This command will clear the webpage chatbox
+This command will clear the webpage chat-box

 *Usage*: